 One complaint often raised is that the gardens are impractical and are beyond the reach of most people.
 The show gardens at Chelsea cost around £180,000 to build.

 So How do You Translate Chelsea Catwalk Fashion Into Your Garden At An Affordable Price?

 Rather than focusing on the unaffordable elements of the show gardens, focus on how you can translate something that inspires you into something that works in your own garden.

 Ideas themselves are often not expensive, its construction and materials used at Chelsea that cost the money.
-For example Ann-Marie Powell’s garden for the British Heart Foundation has lush green planting round a central pool.
-The elements that make it standout are the bright red metal tubing that has been used to form archways.
+For example, Ann-Marie Powell’s garden for the British Heart Foundation has lush green planting around a central pool.
+The elements that make it stand out are the bright red metal tubing that has been used to form archways.
 If you wanted to copy that, the tubing doesn’t have to be metal, nor does it have to be red.
 You could create the look using plastic pipe on top of metal rods inserted into the ground.

 Another example is the fabulous central feature of a floating deck lavender planter in the Monaco garden.
 Now whilst it looks wonderful without upright supports to make it look like it’s floating, the expense of RSJ and the construction efforts that would go into creating it aren’t really worth it for most gardens.
 You could create something very similar for a fraction of the cost if used a pergola frame clad in hardwood decking.

 The runway of deck in that Monaco garden doesn’t have to be a water chute for a pool, it could just be a deck path.